Iran launches underground ballistic missiles during exercise | International

 Iran launches underground ballistic missiles during exercise

+Drone footage captured by the Guard showed two missiles blasting out from covered positions in what appeared to be a desert plateau in central Iran, with debris flying up in the air in their wake.
+The launches took place on Wednesday, said Gen. Amir Ali Hajizadeh, the head of the Guard's aerospace division.

+He told state television it was first time the Guard had done this, though the paramilitary force is known to have vast underground bases hiding its ballistic missile arsenal.
+Separately, drones targeted the bridge of the fake aircraft carrier, according to the state TV report.

-The TV did not immediately air footage of the launches or the drone attack, nor did it identify the missiles used in the drill.
-However, the message of the drill was clearly targeted at the United States.
+The broadcaster did not immediately air footage of the launches or the drone attack, nor did it identify the missiles used in the drill.
+However, the drill clearly meant to send a message to the United States.

 ALSO READ